 In some states, incident reports may be used in court as evidence.
 The nurse documenting a client incident should include a complete account of what happened in the client's record; additionally, the nurse should prepare the incident report.
-Documentation in the client record, however, should not include the fact that an incident report was filed.
+Documentation in the client record, however, should not include an incident report being filed.